Chimney Relining & Resurfacing Services

 It’s no secret that bricks are among the more durable materials out there — we’ve all heard the story of the three little pigs — so can some smoke and heat really cause an unlined brick chimney that much damage?

 Another hazard that you likely wouldn’t think about is the presence of combustible materials that might have direct exposure to extreme heat or flame.
-For example, if your brick chimney was not carefully built, there could be accidentally forgotten paper products or other combustible items left within the walls of the chimney during construction.
+For example, if your brick chimney was not carefully built, paper products or other combustible items could be accidentally forgotten or left within the walls of the chimney during construction.
 Even if common bricks were built to withstand the high temperatures and noxious gases in and of themselves, you can never be too sure what else might catch fire and spread to other areas.

 All that to say, regardless of the type of chimney you have, chimney liners are absolutely crucial to ensure your appliance is venting as properly, safely, and efficiently as possible.